-How to Edit Your Story Like a New York Publisher - The Write Practice
+How to Edit Your Story Like a New York Publisher

 3. Read your story out loud.

 Okay, no more waiting.
 Read your story out loud.
-Have a marker in hand to circle any words that don’t make sense.
-Listen for words that are repeated, alliteration.
-Does the story make sense?
+Have a marker in hand to circle any words that don't make sense or any that are repeated.
+Anywhere you have to stop to reread might need some work—circle it and keep reading.

 Read the entire draft in one sitting.
-Don’t stop to edit while reading; make notes in the margin as you read it.
+Don't stop to edit while reading; make notes in the margin as you read it about what makes sense, where you might be missing connections, places where there's confusing dialogue or missing plot points.
+Don't fix it yet, just mark it.

 Story Structure